Prison inmates provide details of Aaron Hernandez in final days before suicide

-In the days before his death inside his cell in the Souza-Baranowski Correction Center, Aaron Hernandez mentioned to a fellow inmate a rumor he’d heard, according to a Massachusetts State Police report on Hernandez’s death released late Thursday night.
+In the days before his death inside his cell in the Souza-Baranowski Correctional Center, Aaron Hernandez mentioned to a fellow inmate a rumor he’d heard, according to a Massachusetts State Police report on Hernandez’s death released late Thursday night.

-Hernandez was serving a life sentence without the possibility of parole for the 2013 murder of Odin Lloyd in North Attleborough, Mass.
+Hernandez was serving a life sentence without the possibility of parole for the 2013 murder of Odin Lloyd in North Attleborough, Massachusetts.
 However, his automatic appeal was still pending.

-“This rumor was that if an inmate had an open appeal on his case and dies in prison, he is acquitted of the charge and will deemed not guilty,” the 132-page report states, citing an unnamed inmate who was deemed “tight” with Hernandez.
+“This rumor was that if an inmate had an open appeal on his case and dies in prison, he is acquitted of the charge and will be deemed not guilty,” the 132-page report states, citing an unnamed inmate who was “tight” with Hernandez.

 The rumor is mostly correct.
 Massachusetts has an ancient law on the books that can deem a dead convict whose appeal was not heard not guilty in the eyes of the law.
-A hearing is scheduled Tuesday in Bristol County (Mass.) court to hear Hernandez’s argument on this.
+A hearing is scheduled for Tuesday in Bristol County (Mass.) court to hear Hernandez’s argument on this.

 It was most famously applied in 2003, when a defrocked Catholic priest, John Geoghan, had his conviction for sexually molesting children vacated after he was strangled and stomped to death by a fellow inmate prior to his appeal being completed.
 That brutal bit of violence took place in the very same prison Hernandez resided.

-Was this motivation for Hernandez to wrap one end of a tightly wound bed sheet to a window grate in his cell and the other around his neck and hang himself early on April 19th?
+Was this motivation for Hernandez to wrap one end of a tightly wound bed sheet to a window grate in his cell and the other around his neck and hang himself early on April 19?
 Was he motivated by “officially” being cleared of the crime?
-Did he envision a chance for his fiancée, Shayanna Jenkins-Hernandez, and his four-year-old daughter to somehow cash in on any once-lost NFL money or avoid civil suits from victims?
+Did he envision a chance for his fiancée, Shayanna Jenkins-Hernandez, and his 4-year-old daughter to somehow cash in on any once-lost NFL money or avoid civil suits from victims?

 That isn’t certain.